sandrey88/goit-pythonweb-hw-012/README.md

 - Subsequent requests with the same token will retrieve the user from Redis, reducing database load.
 - No manual Alembic migrations are required; database tables are created automatically on app startup via SQLAlchemy.

+## Alembic and migrations

+> **Note:** Alembic and migration-related files have been removed.
+The database schema is now managed directly via SQLAlchemy models.
+To recreate the database, simply drop the old database and let SQLAlchemy create all tables according to the current models.

 ## Running the Application

 ### Using Docker (recommended):